 A comparison between the 2006 code and the 2018 code was performed to provide an accurate representation of savings, and then the actual energy use of new construction should be monitored to validate the estimates.
-See Appendix \
+See Appendix A.

-For residential buildings, defined as one and two family and town houses regulated by the International Residential Code, and apartment buildings three stories and under, the incremental improvements have followed the more aggressive progress and appear to exceed the steady incremental savings target.
+For residential buildings, defined as one and two family and town houses regulated by the International Residential Code, and apartment buildings three stories and under, the incremental improvements are on target.

-For commercial buildings, which include all buildings not covered by residential, the progress has followed the steady track and appears to fall just outside the target.
+For commercial buildings, which include all buildings not covered by residential, the progress does not meet the target.
 The state law directs the Council to "incrementally move toward" the 70 percent reduction in energy use.
 The improvement targets are based on equivalent savings in each three year cycle through 2030.